Generalised Krylov complexity

-It was proved in \cite{Hornedal:2022pkc} that the growth rate of K-complexity obeys a dispersion bound $|\partial_t K|\leq 2b_1 \Delta K$, where $b_1$ is the first Lanczos coefficient and $\Delta K$ is the variance of K-complexity.
+It was proved in \cite{Hornedal:2022pkc} that the growth rate of K-complexity obeys a dispersion bound $|\partial_t K|\leq 2b_1 \Delta K$, where $b_1$ stands for the first Lanczos coefficient and $\Delta K$ is the variance of K-complexity.
 In \cite{Fan:2022mdw}, similar bound is established for Krylov entropy (K-entropy) \cite{Barbon:2019wsy} and generalisations of K-complexity.
-In particular, using a universal logarithmic relation between K-complexity and K-entropy \cite{Fan:2022xaa}, it was show in \cite{Fan:2022mdw} that for irreversible process the growth of K-entropy could be tighter bounded by K-complexity.
-Inspired by this, in this paper, we would like to study features of generalised K-complexity and demonstrate the relation to the K-complexity.
+In particular, using a universal logarithmic relation between K-complexity and K-entropy \cite{Fan:2022xaa}, it was show in \cite{Fan:2022mdw} that for irreversible process the growth rate of K-entropy could be tighter bounded by K-complexity.
+Inspired by this, in this paper, we would like to study generalised K-complexity and demonstrate its relation to the growth of K-complexity.

 The paper is organized as follows.
 In section 2, we briefly review the recursion method and the Lanczos algorithm.
 In section 3, we examine universal features of generalised complexity at both initial and long times.
 In section 4, we study the upper bound on the growth rate of generalised complexity.
-We conclude in section 5.
+We briefly conclude in section 5.